zogofinance/zogo-data-api/README.md

 **Description:**

 Get skill data for users who completed skills within the given start and end date.
 If a `skill_id` is sent in the request, the data for that single skill will be returned.
-LIAM TO CONFIRM: Only returns data for skills that have pre/post-tests and have at least one user who completed the skill.
+Only returns data for skills that have pre/post-tests and have at least one user who completed the skill.
 The `confidence_increase` reflects the percentage of users whose confidence increased between the pre-test and post test for that skill.

 **Parameters:**

 Required:

-- `page` (3 skills per page)
+- `page` (~3 skills per page (could be less if some of the skills have no engagement) )

 Optional: